 Trees are generally planted fall through spring.
 Before planting a tree, the City considers many factors, including overall space; underground and above-ground utilities; proximity to driveways, intersections and crosswalks; proximity to other trees; and success of other trees in the area.

 Residents can request a tree be planted in the City Right of Way (ROW) in front of or to the side of their home using this form.
 Trees are typically planted the fall of each year and residential requests are given first priority (provided interference with utilities is not an issue).

 Residents Planting Trees

 To plant trees in the public right of way, a property owner must obtain permission from the City Arborist.
-Use this form to submit a request.
+Use this Tree Request form to submit a request.
 Planting locations and species must be in compliance with Hyattsville Ordinance 2005-01, the Urban Forest Ordinance.
 This Ordinance provides detailed information on the criteria that the City's Shade Tree Board uses in evaluating the permit application and appeal process.
 Only tree species listed in the Recommended Tree List, published by the Maryland Department of Natural Resources, may be planted.

 For more information regarding trees on private property, please reference Chapter 112, Urban Forestry, in the City Code and Charter.
 Before planting a tree, be sure to contact Miss Utility, (800) 257-7777 to ensure there are no underground utility lines where you plan to dig.

 City-Owned Tree Maintenance